Menu

 When an antibiotic kills the susceptible bacteria but leaves these resistant survivors behind, the resistant bacteria multiply and fill the niche left by their dead competitors.
 Even worse, bacteria can share resistance genes with each other through a process called horizontal gene transfer, spreading resistance to entirely different bacterial species.

-When Antibiotics Are Appropriate and When They Are Not
+Viral vs. Bacterial: When Antibiotics Help and When They Don't

 Conditions That Do NOT Need Antibiotics (Usually Viral)